factorial-io/phabalicious/docs/installation.md

-# Installation of needed dependencies
+# Installation

-Phabalicious needs at least PHP 7.1 with the json- and openssl-extensions.
+Phabalicious needs at least PHP 7.2 with the json- and openssl-extensions.
 The best way is to install it globally by downloading the phar-file:

 ## Download phar